smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 Through corridors that were his domain.
 Past patrols that snapped to attention, confused by his urgency.
 Down passages where bloodstains from three days ago still marked the stone.

 His thoughts spiraled.
 The immortal architect loose during a civil war.
 The man everyone feared and whispered about.
 If Asterion got to him first, divine legitimacy for his rebellion.
-If the architect simply left, all knowledge of the labyrinth gone.

 Everything Theron had built, the leverage, the threats, the careful system of control, crumbling because one man wouldn't stay imprisoned.